MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/sandboxes.md

 ## Prerequisites

-* Some VM sizes may not support for both [disk encryption](../../security.md#data-protection) and sandboxes running side by side, check the following table:
+* Data engines that support for both [disk encryption](../../security.md#data-protection) and sandboxes features, need to run with the VM size that supports [encryption at host](/azure/virtual-machines/disk-encryption#encryption-at-host---end-to-end-encryption-for-your-vm-data).
+The following table shows what VM sizes that support both features running side by side:
     |**Name**| **Category** | **Supports sandboxes and encryption**
     |---|---|---
     |Dev(No SLA) Standard_D11_v2| compute-optimized | No